kovidgoyal/calibre/manual/edit.rst

 .. note::
-    If you make any changes to the book by editing files while the spell check tool is open, you should click the :guilabel:`Refresh` button in the spell check tool.
-If you do not do this and continue to use the spell check tool, you could lose the changes you have made in the editor.
+    If you make any changes to the book by editing files while the spell check tool is open, you should click the :guilabel:`Refresh` button in the Spell check tool.
+If you do not do this and continue to use the Spell check tool, you could lose the changes you have made in the editor.

 Adding new dictionaries